Professor Dan Klerman

 Limited Circulation of Class Materials

-Class materials, including model answers, PowerPoint Slides and audio recordings, are for use by Fall 2017 Civil Procedure students only.
+Class materials, including model answers, PowerPoint Slides and audio recordings, are for use by Fall 2018 Civil Procedure students only.
 You may not share them with future Civil Procedure students or anyone else.
 Doing so would be a violation of both USC Law School rules and copyright law.
-The purpose of this policy is to preserve my ability to ask some in-class questions in future classes.
+The purpose of this policy is to preserve my ability to reuse some questions in future classes.
 If model answers, PowerPoint Slides, audio recordings, or other class materials are shared with next year's class, students with access to those materials will have an unfair advantage and will be deprived of the benefit of working out the answers themselves.

 I do not recommend reading ahead, because each reading builds upon the prior class's discussion.
 So, if, for example, you try to do both Monday's and Friday's readings over the weekend, you will not be able to fully comprehend Friday's readings, because you will not yet have had the benefit of Monday's class discussion.
 If you have extra time, I suggest you review rather than read ahead.
 If, because of special circumstances, you need to read ahead, please let me know and I will give you the assignment in advance.
 If your need to read ahead is related to a disability for which confidentiality is desired, please contact the appropriate administrator so that your request can be transmitted to me anonymously.